-Kamrava, Mehran, ed.
-Fragile Politics: Weak States in the Greater Middle East.
-Oxford University Press/Hurst, 2016.
+To cite this publication: Mehran Kamrava, ed., Fragile Politics: Weak States in the Greater Middle East (New York, NY: Oxford University Press, 2016).

 The 2011 Arab uprisings precipitated the relatively quick collapse of a number of Middle Eastern states once perceived as invincible.
 The Tunisian and Egyptian states succumbed to revolutionary upheavals early on, followed by that of Qadhafi’s Libya.
 Yemen’s President Saleh was also eventually forced to give up power.
 A bloody civil war continues to rage in Syria.
 These uprisings highlighted weaknesses in the capacity and legitimacy of states across the Arab Middle East.
 This book provides a comprehensive study of state weakness—or of ‘weak states’—across the Greater Middle East.
 Read more from Oxford University Press.

-Zayani, Mohamed.
-Networked Publics and Digital Contention: The Politics of Everyday Life in Tunisia.
-New York: Oxford University Press, 2015.
+To cite this publication: Mohamed Zayani, Networked Publics and Digital Contention: The Politics of Everyday Life in Tunisia (New York, NY: Oxford University Press, 2015).

 How is the adoption of digital media in the Arab world affecting the relationship between the state and its subjects?
 What new forms of online engagement and strategies of resistance have emerged from the aspirations of digitally empowered citizens?
 This book tells the compelling story of the concurrent evolution of technology and society in the Middle East.
 It brings into focus the intricate relationship between Internet development, youth activism, cyber resistance, and political participation.
 Taking Tunisia - the birthplace of the Arab uprisings - as a case study, it offers an ethnographically nuanced and theoretically grounded analysis of the digital culture of contention that developed in an authoritarian context.
 It broadens the focus from narrow debates about the role that social media played in the Arab uprisings toward a fresh understanding of how changes in media affect existing power relations.
 Read more from Oxford University Press.